barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

     *In various rooms:* imps of assorted colours sleeping.
 They're very deep sleepers, and can even be picked up.
 They talk in their sleep.
-A determined [glo:pc] can wake up an imp.
+A determined [abbr:pc] can wake up an imp.

     *In one room:* an orange imp peering into a shard of broken mirror, shaving a stubbly beard.